How to set up a Team Live Event?

 The recording of the live event can be shared in two ways:

-- You can download and upload the recording via your desired channel (e.g. YouTube, Facebook, LinkedIn, your own site...) to share it with everyone.
+- You can download and upload the recording via your desired channel (e.g. YouTube, Facebook, LinkedIn, Microsoft Stream, your own site...) to share it with others.

 - By clicking again on 'participate in the online session', participants (and guests who could not attend) can completely re-visit the event at their own pace.